Levalbuterol Side Effects

 Applies to levalbuterol: inhalation aerosol powder, inhalation solution

-Check with your doctor immediately if any of the following side effects occur while taking levalbuterol:More common
+You should check with your doctor immediately if any of these side effects occur when taking levalbuterol:More common

 - Fast heartbeat